asimmagar20/asimmagar20/README.md

 ## 🚀 Featured Projects

 ### 🔹 Sajilo Yatra
-Tour & travel platform built with React, Node.js, and Supabase.
+A tour and travel platform built using React, Node.js, and Supabase with REST API integration and responsive UI design.

 ### 🔹 Student Management System
-Django-based academic management web application.
+A Django-based academic management application with structured backend logic and CRUD operations.

 ### 🔹 EasyMy Learning
-Educational platform built using WordPress.
+An educational platform developed and customized using WordPress for structured content delivery.

 ### 🔹 Personal Portfolio
-Professional portfolio showcasing skills and projects.
+A professional portfolio website designed to showcase skills, projects, and technical growth.

 ---

 ## 🎯 Current Focus

-- Improving full-stack architecture skills
+- Strengthening full-stack application architecture
-- Building scalable production-style applications
+- Building scalable and maintainable web systems
-- Enhancing API integration expertise
+- Improving API integration and backend structuring
-- Strengthening React + Django ecosystem knowledge
+- Advancing expertise in the React + Django ecosystem

 ---